-Recently we have seen the rise of fingerprint scanners.
-All started from flagships and now, even on budget smartphones, you can find them.
-Now, if any brand launches a flagship device and it doesn’t have a fingerprint scanner, many people take it to be a con as fingerprint scanner= security+accesiblity+SWAG (maybe) 😛
+Recently there was a big growth in fingerprint scanners market.
+It all started from flagships, and now even on budget smartphones, you can find them.
+If any brand launches a flagship device and it doesn’t have a fingerprint scanner, many people take it to be a con as fingerprint scanner= security+accesiblity+SWAG (maybe) 😛

-I just met with Galaxy S5, something totally mind blowing at that time as it was waterproof and had a fingerprint scanner.
+The first phone with a fingerprint scanner, I had my hands-on was the Samsung Galaxy S5, something totally mind blowing at that time as it was waterproof and had a fingerprint scanner.
 And later on, the list seemed to grow up, as Samsung kept following the tradition with Galaxy S6 and the latest Galaxy S7 and S7 Edge as well, putting a fingerprint scanner right on the home button.
 But that wasn’t Samsung who introduced this cool security feature.
 So, we will be looking into the history a bit today and will also try to figure out why it has been so necessary on smartphones.

 History of Fingerprint Scanner on Smartphones:

-The first phone with a working fingerprint sensor wasn’t from Samsung, neither Nokia.
-But, it was from Toshiba.
+But, it was Toshiba which took the fingerprint scanner phones to the mainstream.
 Back in 2007, when we used to see phones running Windows Mobile 7 or 7.5 (probably, I can’t remember), most popular Windows Mobile phones were from HTC, Palm and we used to see Windows Mobile on PDAs from HP (I remember trying out someone’s PDAs, which was made by HP running Windows Mobile).
 Back then, Toshiba came out with Toshiba G500, along with G900.
 Just a little later HTC joined the league and launched HTC P6500.

 And here’s HTC P6500, which actually looks pretty weird.